The Food Facilities Design Assessment and Permitting Process

 There are many types and degrees of food establishment, and each has a corresponding level of structural requirements.
 Structural requirements for your type of food establishment can be found here.
 If you are applying for a permit for a Food Establishment you must:

 No package is required for a preliminary office meeting.
-(Preliminary/Advisory Plan Review, either in the office or field inspections, may be made at the request of the public – See Fee SchedulePDF 51KB)
+(Preliminary/Advisory Plan Review, either in the office or field inspections, may be made at the request of the public – See Fee Schedule)

 If you are applying for a School, Child Care, or Body Art establishment, or are applying for a Remodel on any type of establishment, you must submit the following:

-Completed Plan Review ApplicationPDF 83KB, which must be signed by the owner of the establishment.
+Completed Plan Review Application, which must be signed by the owner of the establishment.
 A "Grant Bargain Sale Deed," lease agreement, or other legal documents will be required to prove possession of the property.

-Fees must be paid at the conclusion of the design assessment meeting (see the plan review section of the Fee SchedulePDF 51KB.
+Payment of Fees: Fees must be paid at the conclusion of the design assessment meeting (see the plan review section of the Fee Schedule.
 Payment of fees does not constitute approval of plans.

 A Food Safety Assessment Meeting may be required prior to scheduling the final inspection.
 The permit holder, chef, manager and/or other persons with operational knowledge of the facility must attend this meeting.
 The attendee(s) must bring a current menu and completed Food Establishment Operations Questionnaire to the meeting.
 Failure to appear or failure to demonstrate adequate food safety knowledge will result in a missed appointment fee and will delay release of the health permit.

-The applicant must initiate the request for the final permitting inspection.
-Requests for final permitting appointments are taken on a first-come, first-served basis only.
-Arrangements for final inspection should be made at least two weeks before your planned opening date.
+Schedule field inspections: The applicant must initiate the request for all field inspections.
+Requests for field inspections are taken on a first-come, first-served basis only.
+Arrangements for final permitting inspections should be made at least two weeks before your planned opening date.